 Choosing an Adoption Agency in Nevada

-As with any important decision you’re going to make in life, it’s crucial that you stop to consider all of your available options before settling on an adoption agency, carefully picking and choosing the one that fits the best.
+As with any important decision you’re going to make in life, you must stop to consider all of your available options before settling on an adoption agency, carefully picking and choosing the one that fits the best.
 You should understand that your agency will play a major role in your adoption journey with the end goal of matching you with an adopted child.
 You can check out a list of licensed private child-placing adoption agencies here that includes contact information, fees, and services provided.

 Make sure to research all available agencies and complete your due diligence.
 Checking out a website is a given; however, it’s important to understand that anybody can post inspiring photos and appealing bullet points.
 It’s much more important to check out agencies in person—attend an orientation meeting or speak one-on-one with a representative.
 Make sure to ask the big questions and the little questions—they are all important.
 Determine the agency’s views on adoption—how do they view the birth families, the children, the adoptive families?
 What are their fees compared to the other agencies that you have contacted?
 Talk to other families who are considering or who are already going through the process.
 What is your takeaway?